 Preffi 1.0 instrument was designed for professionals in the field of mental health promotion and prevention in the form of guidelines that can be used in developing and improving their interventions to maximize their effectiveness.
 The main constructs of the Preffi 1.0 instrument are effectiveness and effect management as a tool to increase the likelihood of achieving the greatest possible effectiveness in mental health promotion and prevention programs.
-The Preffi 1.0 instrument is based on international research findings about program's aspects affecting effectiveness: (1) program development, (2) the program itself, (3) implementation, and (4) evaluation.
+The Preffi 1.0 instrument is based on international research findings about program's aspects affecting effectiveness and quality.
+The instrument contains four dimensions that contribute to the effectiveness: (1) program development, (2) the program itself, (3) implementation, and (4) evaluation.
 It focuses on the theoretical steps that have to be taken and choices that have to be made during the design, implementation and evaluation of a project or program.
 These are principles that can be applied to all interventions and can considerably increase their effectiveness.